 How to Repair Wrought Iron Patio Furniture

 Your vintage wrought iron patio furniture may no longer be as sturdy as it once was.
-If the joints have become loose and the welds cracked or soft, you may wish to repair it.
+If the joints have become loose and the welds cracked or soft, you may wish to repair them.
 Welding the broken parts is the only real solution to this problem.
 If you have training in arc welding, you can certainly perform this repair yourself.
 It requires nickel melted into the join from both front and back.
 If this is not a process with which you are comfortable, it makes sense to take your 1960’s wrought iron patio furniture to a shop where the joints can be strengthened.

 How to Refinish Wrought Iron Patio Furniture

-First things first, determine if your furnishings are really made out of wrought iron; this video about how to identify wrought iron will tell you how.
+First things first, determine if your furnishings are made out of wrought iron; this video about how to identify wrought iron will tell you how.
 If your antique wrought iron patio furniture has been painted, as much of those pieces have been, another step in restoration is refinishing it.
 This process starts by removing the existing finish, down to the bare metal via sanding or the use of a chemical rust remover or rotary brush tool.
 Ensure that the metal is impeccably clean, then apply a metal surface primer.
-Next, apply a couple coats of paint made specifically for vintage wrought iron patio furniture.
+Next, apply a couple of coats of paint made specifically for vintage wrought iron patio furniture.
 Finally, finish it off with a clear topcoat so all your work lasts for a long time.

 How to Refurbish Wrought Iron Patio Furniture

-If all these steps in how to refinish wrought iron patio furniture seems too arduous a task or beyond your capabilities, please contact us.
+If all these steps in how to refinish wrought iron patio furniture seem too arduous a task or beyond your capabilities, please contact us.
 Chances are we can completely refurbish wrought iron patio furniture from your backyard oasis and restore its natural beauty – no matter how old or how damaged.
 We can also make new patio cushions in the exact shape and size as the old ones.
 When it comes to making your old furniture look new again, the experts at Hauser’s Patio can get it done for you.